kbatin/kbatin.github.io/README.md

 ### [Birth Weight Analysis](https://kbatin.github.io/Classification-Modeling-Case-Study/)
 (April, 2024)

 This focuses on analyzing and predicting birthweight, a vital health measurement for newborns.
 The primary goal is to identify and analyze factors that contribute to birthweight variations.
-The findings may help determine which factors are preventative or hereditary, allowing healthcare professionals to intervene and potentially save lives.